GoogleCloudPlatform/cloud-opensource-java/example-problems/class-removed-from-google-http-client/README.md

-This project is to demonstrate a hidden incompatibility between `com.google.api-client:google-api-client:1.27.0` and `com.google.cloud:google-cloud-bigtable:0.81.0-alpha`.
+This project demonstrates a hidden incompatibility between `com.google.api-client:google-api-client:1.27.0` and `com.google.cloud:google-cloud-bigtable:0.81.0-alpha`.
 The compilation fails due to the incompatibility.